Why shop with reusable produce bags?

 As for distributing the bags, someone on Instagram told me she sewed some and went to her farmers’ market and simply handed them out to people walking by.
 You could also approach a store or vendor at the farmers’ market that might be interested in giving out the bags.
 I have a couple of leads on both of those scenarios.
 But I’ll need more fabric…

 If you live in the US and have lightweight fabric made of natural fibers that you would like to donate, please contact me using the form below.
-We can always use notions as well.
+We use natural fibers rather than synthetics that shed microplastics when washed.